 All assignments must be submitted on schedule, via Blackboard, and using Microsoft Office compatible software.
 If you need to submit an assignment via email, contact the instructor in advance.
-Late assignments will not be accepted without prior approval from the instructor.

 Assignments must be completed to an adequate standard to obtain a passing grade.
 Requirements for each assignment are detailed in this syllabus.